Random-Ai-Coder/yara-rules/README.md

 - YARA rules are collected from various sources and organized under the `rules/` directory.
 - Subfolders (e.g., `github.com/`, `public/`) help categorize rules by source or type.
 - All `.yar` and `.yara` files in `rules/` and its subdirectories are considered for compilation and metadata extraction.
+- The `clone_rules.py` script can be used to fetch and organize rules from upstream sources into the appropriate subfolders.

 ### 2. Rule Creation Technique
 - New rules can be added by placing `.yar` or `.yara` files in the appropriate subfolder under `rules/`.